FridayMarch26th/FridayMarch26th.github.io/_projects/radeon-peel.md

 ![](/images/bits/radeonpeel.jpg)

 An old bit of R&D for a project that never came off.
-Peering behind the surface was the idea, I guess (memories fade) to understand the power provided by component manufacturers that many never see.
+Peering behind the surface, was the idea.

 Simple stuff, but an execution that I really liked.